Mobility shapes heat exposure inequalities in cities: Introduction

-Despite these advances, existing research on mobility-driven exposure either remains confined to single-city assessments or neglects the dynamics of different sociodemographic groups.
-Evidence shows that incorporating attributes such as income, age, gender, or ethnicity into mobility analyses can alter the estimates of spatial and social segregation \cite{Barbosa2021, Xu2025, Lenormand2015, duransala2024} but it remains unclear how these group-specific mobility patterns interact with intra-urban temperature variations and ultimately shape heat exposure inequalities within and across cities.
+Despite these advances, important gaps remain in understanding how daily mobility reshapes heat exposure inequalities across sociodemographic groups and urban contexts.
+Existing studies have typically examined mobility-based heat exposure either across cities but without sociodemographic group information, or with sociodemographic group information but within individual metropolitan areas.
+This makes it difficult to assess whether inequalities in mobility-based heat exposure follow consistent patterns across urban contexts under a common framework.
+This is important because incorporating attributes such as income, age, gender, or ethnicity into mobility analyses can alter estimates of spatial and social segregation \cite{Barbosa2021, Xu2025, Lenormand2015, duransala2024}.
+As a result, it remains unclear whether mobility systematically amplifies, attenuates, or preserves heat exposure inequalities across cities and sociodemographic groups.

-Here, we address this knowledge gap by using mobile phone records describing daily origin–destination flows between districts stratified by income and age of individuals, and high-resolution temperature fields for 23 Spanish cities during July-August 2022 and 2023 (see Fig.~\ref{fig:1}a and Supporting Information, SI Table~\ref{tab:temp_cities}).
+Here, we address this knowledge gap by using mobile phone records describing daily origin–destination flows between districts stratified by income and age group, and high-resolution temperature fields for 23 Spanish cities during July-August 2022 and 2023 (see Fig.~\ref{fig:1}a and Supporting Information, SI Table~\ref{tab:temp_cities}).
 Specifically, we develop a network-based framework in which districts are ranked by temperature deciles and origin–destination flows define directed weighted mobility networks across urban heat fields.
-By focusing on relative thermal rankings rather than absolute temperatures, we isolate how sociodemographic groups are structurally positioned within each city’s internal heat hierarchy, enabling meaningful comparison of inequality patterns across cities with different climatic baselines.
+By focusing on relative thermal rankings, we characterize how sociodemographic groups are structurally positioned within each city’s internal heat hierarchy while enabling comparisons across cities with different climatic baselines.
 This framework allows us to quantify not only average heat exposure, but also the assortative and directional structure of mobility networks across the urban heat field, revealing how different population groups experience heat through their daily movements.
-To assess whether standard mobility models can reproduce the spatial patterns of heat-exposure inequalities observed in empirical flows, we implement two population-based approaches: the gravity and radiation models.
-These models represent the state of the art in large-scale Origin-Destination (OD) flow modeling and are widely used in human mobility studies \cite{Barbosa2018, Simini2012}.
-Importantly, both rely only on population distributions and geographic separation to allocate flows, and contain no information on sociodemographic attributes.
+To evaluate the generality of the framework and observed patterns, we further perform an independent validation using commuting networks across 30 major US cities (SI Table~\ref{tab:SI_US_cities_summary} and SI Fig.~\ref{fig:SI_illustrative_US}).